shapesmusic/Shapes-Basics-Draft/writing/about.md

 Before we go on, let's pause here so you have a chance to try it out.
 Because it's through the experience of playing that you'll really start to understand what Shapes is about.

-<a href="../player/a-shape" target="_blank">Go to the Lesson 1 Playlist</a>
+<a href="../player/a-shape" target="_blank">Go to the Level 1 Playlist</a>

 <br><br>

-Many of the most foundational principles in Shapes are already present in this first lesson.
+Many of the most foundational principles in Shapes are already present in this first level.
 For example:

 - **The focus isn't on what to play, but on what's *possible* to play.**